CJDalrymple/Yakka/readme.md

   - Windows 11 x64 Platform
   - Command-line, Console Application
   - Written in Delphi Object Pascal
-  - Will run on x86-64 CPU's which support BMI2 instruction set
+  - Will run on x86-64 CPU's which support BMI2 and AVX2 instruction set

 ## How To Use